Apurwa599/Calculate-_summary-_statistics/README.md

 - Minimum Value: Based on survival feature
 - Maximum Value: Maximum values for each feature

-6.Data Visualization:
-A heatmap is used to visualize the correlation between different numerical variables in the Titanic dataset.
+6.Data Visualization:- A heatmap is used to visualize the correlation between different numerical variables in the Titanic dataset.

 7.Key Insights:
 - Survival rate varies across passenger classes